emberjs/rfcs/text/0000-deprecate-transition-methods-of-controller-and-route.md

 will make the required refactoring of router easier as soon as the methods have been removed.

-The router is known to be bad documented and underspecified.
+The router is known to be poorly documented and underspecified.
 Especially timing of the different APIs has been an issue in the past.
 Some timing related bugs are open since years.¹